With infection rates rising in our area, we are now requiring masks for all visitors and staff in CMC facilities.

 - Once the visitor(s) leave the room, the visit for that day is complete and they cannot return until the following day.

 Conway Medical Center was the first hospital in South Carolina to begin administering the COVID-19 vaccine.
 We will continue to lead the way in vaccinating and safeguarding our community.

-The vaccine will be available for 5 to 11 year olds in our pediatric offices beginning Monday, November 8, 2021.
+The vaccine is available in most of our CMC Primary Care and CMC Pediatrics offices.
 Appointments are required and can be made through the CMC Care App or by calling (843) 347-8000.
-To find the pediatrics location nearest you, CLICK HERE.

 Risks vs. Benefits

 Understanding the risks and benefits of the COVID-19 vaccine can help you decide what is best for you and your family.
 Conway Medical Center recommends that all of our community members receive the vaccine when it becomes available to you.